LexiFi/menhir/test/static/README.md

 The subdirectory `merge/` contains a few tests of the `--merge-errors` facility.

+The subdirectory `reach/` contains a few tests of the `--list-errors` facility.

-Two of the demos, `demos/calc` and `demos/calc-inspection`, are abused to also perform a simple regression test.
+Some of the demos, e.g. `demos/calc` and `demos/calc-inspection`, are abused to perform a simple regression test.
 If the code produced by Menhir's code back-end or table back-end changes, this is (likely to be) detected.
 This is intended to help avoid inadvertent changes.